 Tu BiShvat is a Jewish holiday on the 15th day of the Hebrew month of Shevat.
-This year, Tu BiShvat begins at sunset on January 16 and ends on the evening of January 17.
+This year, Tu BiShvat falls on February 6.
 In contemporary Israel, it is an ecological awareness day celebrated by ecologists, children, and anyone who cares for plants and the future of the planet, with the planting of trees.
 Although it’s not an official holiday, Jews take pride in observing a celebration that is dedicated to the life-giving plants.

 History of Tu BiShvat